-We wish to extend our thanks and appreciation to those who have sent in the following subscrip-
+We wish to extend our thanks and appreciation to those who have sent in the following subscriptions:

-Mrs. Verdie Poteet-4; O. B. Johnson-2; Mrs. Osie Callaway-2; Homer L. King-2; Irvin R. Boss-1; L. G. Park-1; Albert LaRew-1; Carl R. Nelson-1; C. J. Rolison-1; Burley F. Black -1; M. E. Mountain-1; Mrs. C. C. Coble-1; H. N. Johnson-1; D. E. Stone-1; H. F. Cope-1; Mrs. John L. Nichols-1; Loyd Meeker-1; J. J. Reece-1; S. J. Gay-1.
+Mrs. Verdie Poteet-4; O. B. Johnson-2; Mrs. Osie Callaway-2; Homer L. King-2; Irvin R. Boss-1; L. G. Park-1; Albert LaRew-1; Carl R. Nelson-1; C. J. Rolison-1; Burley F. Black-1; M. E. Mountain-1; Mrs. C. C. Coble-1; H. N. Johnson-1; D. E. Stone-1; H. F. Cope-1; Mrs. John L. Nichols-1; Loyd Meeker-1; J. J. Reece-1; S. J. Gay-1.

-Burley F. Black, Ottumwa, Iowa, April 16. -Brother Homer L. King preached here during the entire week of April 4-11.
+Burley F. Black, Ottumwa, Iowa, April 16. - Brother Homer L. King preached here during the entire week of April 4-11.
 The preaching was well done, and the attendance and attention were good.
 The church was greatly edified, and one was restored and one baptized.
 We consider Brother King a strong and faithful minister of the Word.

 T. R. Chappell, Sulphur, Okla., April 9.-Since my last report I have preached a number of times to the church here, with nice crowds in attendance.
 For the past three months I have been working on a dairy, but the third Lord's day in this month I expect to begin a meeting at Blue Grove, Texas.
 My time from the first of May to the close of the summer is open for meetings.
 If anyone should desire my services, you can reach me at Henrietta, Texas.
 I expect to go to Marble Falls, near Austin.
-Texas, sometime in May, and I hope to visit other congregations on this tizing a fine young man, Brother Cecil Guess, of this city.
+Texas, sometime in May, and I hope to visit other congregations on this trip.

+Clovis T. Cook, 306 Burnett St., Wichita Falls, Texas, April 19.-During the last month, I have preached twice to the home congregation, baptizing a fine young man, Brother Cecil Guess, of this city.
 The last Sunday in March I went to Healdton, Okla., preaching four times.
 I assisted Brother Gay in his radio program, at Ardmore, also on this trip.
 I go next to Electra, Texas to assist in a mission meeting.
-I am expecting Brethren Gav and Kirbo to assist in this meeting.
+I am expecting Brethren Gay and Kirbo to assist in this meeting.
 I still have time for one more meeting in August.